 The request for support will be reviewed by the Student Finance team.

 Email the Student Finance Team

 Repayment of the maintenance grant

 There will be no request for the return of the grant payment.
-However, this should be used to cover any additional costs as a result of the pandemic.
+This should be used to cover any extra costs as a result of the pandemic.

 If there is a reduction in fees charged by universities